DeVante Parker: Miami Dolphins

 Parker was selected by the Miami Dolphins in the first round with the 14th overall pick in the 2015 NFL draft.
 As a rookie, he appeared in 15 games with four starts.
 In Week 12, against the New York Jets, he had his first professional receiving touchdown on a 33-yard reception from quarterback Ryan Tannehill.
 In the regular season finale, he posted five receptions for 106 receiving yards and a receiving touchdown against the New England Patriots.
-He recorded 26 receptions for 494 receiving yards and three receiving touchdowns.
+Parker finished the season with 26 receptions for 494 receiving yards and three receiving touchdowns.

 In 2016, Parker started off his second professional season strong with eight receptions for 106 receiving yards against the Patriots in Week 2.
 Overall, he finished the season with 56 receptions for 744 receiving yards and four receiving touchdowns.
-He made his playoff debut in the Wild Card Round against the Pittsburgh Steelers.
-He had four receptions for 55 receiving yards in the 30–12 loss.
+Parker made his playoff debut in the Wild Card Round against the Pittsburgh Steelers, recording four receptions for 55 receiving yards in the 30–12 loss.

 In the 2017 season, Parker appeared in 13 games and started in all but one.
 He totaled 57 receptions for 670 receiving yards and one receiving touchdown.

 On April 24, 2018, the Dolphins picked up the fifth-year option on Parker's contract.
 He had six receptions for a career-high 134 receiving yards in a loss to the Houston Texans in Week 8.
 In 11 games, Parker totaled 24 receptions for 309 receiving yards and one receiving touchdown.

 On December 9, 2018, Parker was directly involved in the Miracle in Miami.
 With the Dolphins trailing the eventual Super Bowl LIII champion New England Patriots 33–28 in the final seconds of regulation, after Parker received a lateral from Kenny Stills, who was the initial receiver on the forward pass from quarterback Ryan Tannehill, Parker subsequently executed a second and final lateral pass to Kenyan Drake, who then ran the ball 52 yards to the end zone for the game-winning touchdown as time expired for a 34-33 Miami victory.